holepunchto/hyperdb/README.md

 Make a writable snapshot of the database.
 All reads/streams are locked in time on a snapshot from the time you call the snapshot method.
 When you flush this one, it updates the main instance also.

+Warnings:
+- Transactions must always be closed.
+Flushing a transaction closes it, but when a transaction is cancelled (for example due to an error), `transaction.close()` has to be called explicitly.
+- Transactions must not be run in parallel.
+If you do not want to write your own locking mechanism, use `await db.exclusiveTransaction()` instead.

+#### `db = await db.exclusiveTransaction()`

+Like `db.transaction()`, but with a built-in lock to ensure transactions do not run concurrently.

 #### `await db.ready()`

 Wait for the database to fully open.